 Occupational Therapy Assistant (A.A.S.)

-Our occupational therapy assistant program leads to an associate of applied science in occupational therapy.
+Our occupational therapy assistant (O.T.A.) program leads to an associate of applied science degree.
 This degree prepares students to work under the supervision of and in cooperation with an occupational therapist (O.T.) to help people across the lifespan engage in the things they want and need to do through the therapeutic use of everyday activities called occupations.

 Our O.T.A. students are prepared to work in various settings that include hospitals, rehabilitation centers, schools, sub-acute facilities, psychiatric and community based programs, nursing homes, private practices and other emerging practice areas.